databrary/design/overview.md

 # User management

 Various *entities* representing real world identities may be associated with the site.
-Entities can belong to the following *classes*:
+Entities can belong to the following *levels*:

 1. Site administrators (root)
+2. IRB members and administrators managing one (or more) institution
 2. Institutional entities representing various organizations, universities, or governments
-2. IRB members and administrators belonging to an institution
+3. Contributors: PIs who accepted the contributor agreement and have IRB-approved studies that can contribute data to the site
-3. Principal Investigators (PI) engaged in collecting research data either from or for the site
+3. Principal Investigators (PI) who are not collecting contributing data to the site (but may be using data from it)
 4. Students and research staff responsible to PIs
+5. Other users who have not yet completed the authorization process (see below)

-All entities (except root) are affiliated with one or more parent entities of a higher class.
+All entities (except root) are affiliated with one or more parent entities of a higher level.

 Any individual accessing content hosted on the site will require an *account*: for the initial release there will be no anonymous access.
 However, not all entities will have active accounts.

 The total population of potential users of the site is estimated to be in the thousands.
 This estimate comes from the fact that The Society for Research in Child Development (SRCD) has 5,500 members in various disciplines.

-There will be multiple *levels* of accounts:
-* Unverified users, who are not associated with an entity, do not belong to any class, and as such will have only limited access to publicly available data (if any)
-* Authorized entities, who have full access to all data shared with them or users of their class
-* Contributors, who have accepted the contributor agreement and have IRB-approved studies that can contribute data to the site.
-This may only include PI users.

 Are entities and account details public?